 After this, the toolbar will change.
 New buttons for working with spline editing tools will appear on the left.

-Hotkey V. Allows you to select and move one or several points of a vector object with the mouse.
+Hotkey V. Allows you to select and move one or more points of a vector object with the mouse.
 The Shift key works here, just like when creating a new curve.
 You can also use the keyboard (arrow keys) to move points.
 This tool is activated by default when you enter edit mode.

 - Press and hold the left mouse button and drag.
 Two symmetrical guides will extend from the point, and the lines on either side of the point will smooth out.
 To control only one guide, press the Alt key.
 To enable angle snapping (multiples of 45 degrees), press the Shift key.